KBTC-TV: History

 In 1991, the Washington State Legislature split technical colleges like Bates Technical College, where KTPS was housed, from the school districts with which they were affiliated.
 As a result, KTPS' license was transferred to Bates Technical College, who changed the callsign to KBTC on October 12, 1992.
 When KSTW announced it would move to a new studio in Renton, it put its old studios in Tacoma up for sale.
 Bates made a move to purchase the studios to gain additional studio and production space.
 The legislature approved the financing necessary to make the purchase in March 2000, and KBTC moved in in late 2001.
 In 2016, Bates converted the facility into a campus, the Central/Mohler Campus, by opening a second building, the Advanced Technology Center.

-KBTC's programming became digital-only on June 12, 2009.
-However, KBTC-TV continued its analog signal as part of the FCC's "Nightlight" program, running a DTV transition guide.
+KBTC-TV and KCKA ended regular programming on their analog signals, over UHF channels 28 and 15, on June 12, 2009, the official date on which full-power television stations in the United States transitioned from analog to digital broadcasts under federal mandate.
+The stations' digital signals remained on its pre-transition UHF channel 27 (KBTC-TV) and 19 (KCKA), using virtual channels 19 and 15.
+The FCC allowed KBTC-TV and KCKA to run a DTV nightlight service until July 10, 2009.
+The DTV nightlight program consisted of an episode of This Old House which provided information regarding the digital television transition, which looped until the analog signal was turned off.

 On November 1, 2009, KBTC began broadcasting in 1080i HD on 28.1, with MHz Worldview appearing on subchannel 28.2.
 A documentary channel was broadcast on 28.3 and Create on 28.4, but was soon removed due to the increased bandwidth required for the HD broadcast on 28.1.

 On May 15, 2010, K24IC-D began broadcasting in 1080i HD from Mount Constitution.
 On December 6, 2010, KBTC added TVW on subchannel 28.3.

 On June 19, 2012, KBTC added a low power, 1 kW transmitter on channel 16 to serve Seattle.

 On January 28, 2016, KBTC added NHK World on subchannel 28.2.
 MHz Worldview was shifted to 28.3, and TVW moved to 28.4.

 On November 7, 2017, K24IC-D suffered a prolonged transmitter outage due to a hardware failure.
 The transmitter resumed operation on November 11.

 On September 26, 2019, KBTC moved its low-power Seattle translator to channel 28.

 With the conversion of MHz Worldview into a subscription-based streaming service, the 28.3 subchannel switched to First Nations Experience on February 28, 2020.

+KBTC ceased carrying TVW on July 1, 2025.
+According to KBTC, TVW had decided to stop contributing to the costs of transmission on KBTC's subchannel.